Ibrajber99/Lumin_TV_Shows/README.md

 ## dependencies
 1-All you need to di s excuste the Sql scripts therei s also mock up data included the conenction is already set in App.config.
-All tyou have to do is excute the sqal scripts in SSMS.
+All tyou have to do is excute the .sql scripts in SSMS.

 ## Sample Images